Shellyspike/Primo/Primo.Networking_en.md

   - Check SSL: Enable this option if SSL certificate verification is required.
   - Client SSL
   - Secure password: Encrypted certificate password.
 The password encrypted with `SecureString` is not stored in plain text.
 You can retrieve it, for example, from the "Credential Manager" application.

-- **General**:
-  - Continue on exception: The script will continue running even if an error occurs during the execution of the element.
-  - Disable logging: Allows disabling logging in the console (only for this element).
-This is useful, for example, if the element handles confidential data.
-There is also an option to enable/disable logging centrally for all new elements added to the project.
-To do this, go to `File > Settings > General > Elements` and set the desired value in the `Disable logging for new elements` checkbox.
-  - Name: The name of the element, which is displayed in its header and in the log.
-For convenience, the element name can be changed within the process, for example, when multiple identical components are used.
-  - Screenshot on error: A screenshot will be taken if an error occurs.
-  - Screenshot on finish: Allows taking a screenshot upon the element's completion.
-All screenshots are saved in the `.Screenshots` folder, which is automatically created inside the process folder.
-  - Wait after (ms): Pause after the element is executed.
-  - Wait before (ms): Adds a pause before the element is executed.

 - **Input**:
   - Format: Select the response format required from the server.
 The default is `ANY` - any format.